 Honda Unveils Its First Electric Motorcycle, The Honda WN7, At EICMA 2025

-Milan, Italy, November 4, 2025 - (JCN Newswire) - Honda unveiled its first electric motorcycle, the Honda WN7 to the public for the first time., at EICMA 2025 (the Milan Motorcycle Shows; Press days: November 4-5, Public days: November 6-9) in Milan, Italy.
+(MENAFN- ForPressRelease) Mumbai / Milan, Italy, November 6, 2025 - Honda unveiled its first electric motorcycle, the Honda WN7 to the public for the first time., at EICMA 2025 (the Milan Motorcycle Shows; Press days: November 4-5, Public days: November 6-9) in Milan, Italy.

 Key features of Honda WN7